hobarthackerspace/hobarthackerspace.github.io/_pages/events.md

   - Hobart has an annual science-based event called the <a href="https://festivalofbrightideas.com.au/" target="_blank">Festival of Bright Ideas</a> (FOBI).
 It\'s focussed on kids finding the joys of Science & Technology and is run as part of National Science Week each year.
-   Hobart  Hackerspace has been a regular participant for a number of years now and will be there again in 2023.
-Look out for us!
+   Hobart  Hackerspace has been a regular participant for a number of years now and were there again in 2023.
+Photos below show some of the fun!

 {% include carousel.html height="70" unit="%" duration="5" number="1" %}